rekib0023/House-Rent-Prediction-Pipeline-Overview/README.md

 - [Model Building](#model-building)

 ## Data Source
-The data set can be found in the iNeuron challenge.
-But for the convenience I have uploaded it to Google Drive.
-[Here](https://drive.google.com/drive/folders/16n1lch7y9iVNdetydfwW7pa2s2Z-AINT?usp=sharing) is the shared link.
+For the convenience I have uploaded the dataset to Google Drive.
+Here is the shared [link](https://drive.google.com/drive/folders/16n1lch7y9iVNdetydfwW7pa2s2Z-AINT?usp=sharing).

 ## Data Description
 The dataset contains 265190 records of house, a huge number of these records are mostly from the United States with few outliers.
 The dataset has 22 features, features including various urls, the price, the sqfeet, numeber of beds and baths, description, region etc.